gboehl/dynare/doc/manual/source/time-series.rst

         |br| Returns an empty ``dates`` object with a given frequency
-        (if the constructor is called with one input argument). ``FREQ`` is a character equal to ’Y’ or ’A’ for annual dates, ’Q’ for quarterly dates, ’M’ for monthly dates, or ’D’ for daily dates.
+        (if the constructor is called with one input argument). ``FREQ`` is a character equal to ’Y’ or ’A’ for annual dates, ’S’ or ’H’ for bi-annual dates, ’Q’ for quarterly dates, ’M’ for monthly dates, or ’D’ for daily dates.
 Note that ``FREQ`` is not case sensitive, so that, for instance, ’q’ is also allowed for quarterly dates.
-The frequency can also be set with an integer scalar equal to 1 (annual), 4 (quarterly), 12 (monthly), or 365 (daily).
+The frequency can also be set with an integer scalar equal to 1 (annual), 2 (bi-annual), 4 (quarterly), 12 (monthly), or 365 (daily).
 The instantiation of empty objects can be used to rename the ``dates`` class.
 For instance, if one only works with quarterly dates, object ``qq`` can be created as::